sourcegraph/sourcegraph-public-snapshot/doc/user/search/queries.md

 search patterns, `NOT` excludes documents that contain the term after `NOT`.
 For readability, you can also include the `AND` operator before a `NOT` (i.e. `panic NOT ever` is equivalent to `panic AND NOT ever`).

-`NOT` requires the experimental `migrateParser: true` option in the site settings and can currently not be used in conjunction with `type:`.

 ### Operator precedence and groups